-The OHA executed two (2) Voluntary Compliance Agreements (VCA) in FY2016, which continued into FY2019.
-The agreements cover the areas of 504/ADA and Section 3 and are for a three year period.
-OHA submitted quarterly reports to HUD covering its progress toward compliance, and construction is underway on fifteen (15) UFAS/Section 504 accessible units pursuant to the 504/ADA VCA.
+The OHA executed two (2) Voluntary Compliance Agreements (VCA) in FY2016, which ended in January 2020.
+The agreements covered the areas of 504/ADA and Section 3.
+OHA submitted quarterly reports to HUD covering its progress toward compliance and construction on fifteen (15) UFAS/Section 504 accessible units pursuant to the 504/ADA VCA.